voronaam/jenv-fork/README.md

 - Fix to the deprecated `jenv add <alias> <path>` functionality.
 Tested on Ubuntu/bash, MacOS/bash.
 - Merged PR for variable safety in fish.
 [Original PR link](https://github.com/jenv/jenv/pull/52)
-- Merged PR for the update command.
+- Merged PR for the `jenv update` command.
 [Original PR link](https://github.com/jenv/jenv/pull/65).
 Tested on Ubuntu/bash.
 - Merged PR for system's javahome.
 [Original PR link](https://github.com/jenv/jenv/pull/134).
 Tested on Ubuntu/bash.
+- Merged PR for the `jenv remove-all` command.
+[Original PR link](https://github.com/jenv/jenv/pull/146).
+Tested on Ubuntu/bash.
+- Added `jenv remove-broken` command that removes all the versions, which were deleted from the OS and their symlinks are now broken.

 ### 4.1 Other patchsets for future merges: